 All applicants must have a strong interest in the environment and sustainability issues.

 At the Youth Exchange, all participants will be expected to be present at all activities.
-Active participation will be expected, as will compliance with agreed upon rules.
 In addition, participants will be asked to help facilitating some activities during the exchange.
 It is important to remember that the idea of a youth exchange is that it should be by youth, for youth.
 Therefore, participants will be asked to give input on activities and help create an exchange that is fun and meaningful for all.
 Participants should expect to meet people of different backgrounds and should come with an open heart and mind.
-Being kind, helpful and respectful is expected at all times.